 - Slice tuna into thin strips and sprinkle blackening season to cover all tuna pieces.

-- To blacken, heat a cast iron skillet (preferred, but any skillet will work) until it is super hot on stove top.
+- To blacken: heat a cast iron skillet (preferred, but any skillet will work) until it is super hot on stove top.

 - Place tuna pieces in skillet and cook for 2 minutes per side.
 Remove from pan.

-- Now prepare the tacos:
+Assemble the tacos:

 - Using corn tortillas, spread chipotle mayo on tortilla and top with 1-2 pieces tuna and sprinkle with red cabbage and salsa verde.